 Due to its popularity, Karaage has lots of different regional variations, such as Zangi in Hokkaido, Tebasaki in Nagoya or Toriten in Oita.

-21. Korokke – Potato & Meat Croquette
+21. Korokke – Potato Croquette

 In 1887, the classic French croquette made its way to Japan.
 This dish eventually became a staple in this country’s cuisine due to its incredible flavor and low price.
 This easy-to-eat Japanese ground beef treat is available at practically any supermarket and convenience store.